acemonstertoys/bylaws/AMTBylaws.md

 SECTION 9.
 TERMINATION OF MEMBERSHIP

 ​(a)  Grounds for Termination.
-The membership of a member or application of an applicant shall terminate upon the occurrence of any of the following
+The membership of a member shall terminate upon the occurrence of any of the following events:
-events:

         (1)  Upon his or her notice of such termination delivered to the president or secretary of the corporation personally or by electronic